Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% endhint %}

 {% hint style="warning" %}
-iOS AEP (3.x) Mobile Services extension only supports Cocoapods and does not work with Swift Package Manager or when included in your app as XCFramework dependency. {% endhint %}
+iOS AEP (3.x) Mobile Services extension only supports Cocoapods.
+It does not work with Swift Package Manager or when included in your app as XCFramework dependency. {% endhint %}

 {% tabs %}
 {% tab title="Android" %}